 Read on to learn what to look for and what to ask a prospective doggy daycare and how to tell if your dog will like going to daycare.

 The MOST Important Thing to Look For in a Doggy Daycare

 While there are a few best practices to look for when choosing a daycare, I believe the most important quality is transparency.
 This means that daycare staff is willing to answer your questions thoroughly, openly discuss their policies, talk about pack management and training philosophy and methods, and be honest when discussing your dog's behavior in the daycare environment.

 A reputable dog daycare will be more than happy to discuss how they do things with you, and will also allow you to "tour" their facility so you can see it for yourself, whether in person or virtually through webcams, videos, or photos.
 Don't be surprised if a daycare does not allow in-person tours while daycare dogs are present — the constant coming and going of new people can cause unneeded stress within a group of dogs.
-Instead, they might have you take a tour outside of operating hours, have a live webcam to watch, or videos and photos of what a typical daycare day looks like for their doggy clients.
+Instead, they might have you take a tour outside of operating hours, have a live webcam to watch, or have videos and photos of what a typical daycare day looks like for their doggy clients.